AI and Energy for a Sustainable Future

 mega banner large

-Rising AI demand for electricity is putting pressure on the global power grid
+Rising AI demand for electricity is putting pressure on some regional power grids

 The seven priority areas